My so-called professional career for the past twenty years has been in IT and Software.

 Why invest money into designing and marketing white gas stoves when most people don’t purchase them.
 And older models work and sell well enough?

-The MSR Simmerlite was a good little stove.
-One I make use of every winter.
-To the point where I no longer use my MSR Whisperlite.
-The Simmerlite was just marketed wrongly.
+The MSR Simmerlite was an excellent little stove.
+One I make use of every winter, to the point where I no longer use my MSR Whisperlite.
+MSR just marked the Simmerlite wrongly.
 And came out at the wrong time.
 Reminds me of another favorite stove I own that should have done better.
 But did not.

 You may be able to find still the Simmerlite used.
 Or better yet, just get an MSR Whisperlite instead.
-The Whisperlite will last a long time and is a good investment if you have a need for that type of stove.
+The Whisperlite will last a long time and is a good investment if you require that type of stove.
 Again, if it were not for the gift card, I’d still be using my circa 1997 MSR Whisperlite quite contently.
 When winter backpacking, what’s a few ounces when you are schlepping so much already? 😉

 Disclosure: I purchased this stove with a REI gift card back when my beard did not have gray in it.